 Depending on your home project, you may favor one over the other.
 For example, you wouldn’t ever want to put MDF in a bathroom because it cannot get wet.
 Wood is a safer choice.
 Your choice between the two options will come down to your personal aesthetic preferences, your budget, and how you intend to use the materials.
 Install what works for your home and your lifestyle.

-If you are looking to use real wood, check the UFP-Edge line of products which are all made from real wood with varying species.
+If you are looking to use genuine wood, check out our selection of products which are all made from real wood with varying species.
 We choose high-grade lumber, free of wane with small, tight knots that highlight the warm characteristics of natural wood.
 We value the quality real wood brings to the home and the beauty of natural wood grain.

-Our shiplap, trim and project boards feature a variety of styles with unique textures, clean lines, and prepainted colors.
+Our shiplap and trim feature a variety of styles with unique textures, clean lines, and prepainted colors.
 These shiplap and accent boards are perfect for upgrading your walls and ceilings.

 This accent wall features our Charred Wood Smoke White shiplap, known for its unique wood grain.

-UFP-Edge pattern products provide a decorative finish to both the inside and outside of homes.
+Out pattern products provide a decorative finish to both the inside and outside of homes.
 Pattern boards come in several profile options as well as different finishes, species and sizes.
 With a wide range of options to choose from, you’ll be able to create a room or project that perfectly captures your vision.
-See our pattern brochure for additional information.

 This covered porch features our 1x4 square edge shiplap in a natural finish.